dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

          3: Negotiate with the dude
          4: Neutual, Ignore the matter, saving the world is better than saving kitty stuck in a tree.

-- Main Quest 2.0: The player has been ordered by the commander to go to Bronx and search for clues regarding his disappearance
+- Main Quest 2.0: The player has been ordered by the commander to go to Bronx and search for clues regarding his capture.
 - in his apartment.
 - Main Quest 2.1: Take the boat at the cargo bay docks to Bronx